From The Stovefitter's Manual by Julian Patrick

 If in doubt check out: What size stove does my room need?

-Smaller wood burning stoves, with a small fire box, are ideal for the smaller room or fireplace.
-Fit a large stove in a small space and you will soon find yourself sitting alone in your underwear (it can be surprising to customers how much output wood burner stoves can emit).
+Smaller log burners (typically 4-5kW), with a small fire box, are ideal for the smaller room or fireplace.
+Fit a larger stove in a small space and you will soon find yourself sitting alone in your underwear (it can be surprising to customers how much output wood burner stoves can emit).

 Tiny rooms and snugs are perfect candidates for the smaller steel or cast iron stove.
 What can be more relaxing than being warm and cosy on a winter's evening?